Loading...

 jobs

-Step 5 : Bring a background job back into the foreground.
+Step 5 : Bring a job back to the foreground.

 Command